 “One safety rule from caselaw that has applicability to the present case is the following: ‘Drivers must anticipate the presence of pedestrians at street crossings, and, when they so drive that they cannot see whether the crossing is clear, they must have their car under such control as to meet conditions which may be reasonably expected.'”

-If you’ve been injured in a pedestrian accident and need help getting the Michigan no-fault benefits to which you’re entitled, contact our Lansing personal injury lawyers and Grand Rapids personal injury attorneys today for a free consultation.
+If you’ve been injured in a pedestrian accident and need help getting the Michigan no-fault benefits to which you’re entitled, or you want to file a liability claim against the at-fault driver, contact our Lansing personal injury lawyers and Grand Rapids personal injury attorneys today for a free consultation.